codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 </br>
 {:/}

 ### Runtime flags

 **Runtime name**
 Required.
-The runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.
+The Runtime name must start with a lower-case character, and can include up to 62 lower-case characters and numbers.
 * CLI wizard: Add when prompted.
-* Silent install: Add the `--runtime` flag and define the runtime name.
+* Silent install: Add the `--runtime` flag and define the name.

 **Namespace resource labels**
 Optional.
-The label of the namespace resource to which you are installing the hybrid runtime.
-Labels are required to identify the networks that need access during installation, as is the case when using services meshes such as Istio for example.
+The label of the namespace resource to which you are installing the Hybrid Runtime.
+Labels are required to identify the networks that need access during installation, as is the case when using services meshes, such as Istio for example.

 * CLI wizard and Silent install: Add the `--namespace-labels` flag, and define the labels in `key=value` format.
 Separate multiple labels with `commas`.